ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/pipelineUsage.rst

 Configuration file
 ------------------

-To run the processing, you need to call *processBETA.sh*, providing it with a user input file that defines all necessary parameters.
+To run the processing, you need to call *processASKAP.sh*, providing it with a user input file that defines all necessary parameters.
 If you've loaded the pipelines module as detailed above, then this should be able to be run directly, like so::

-  processBETA.sh -c myInputs.sh
+  processASKAP.sh -c myInputs.sh

 where the user input file myInputs.sh could look something like this::

   #!/usr/bin/env bash
   #
-  # Example user input file for BETA processing.
+  # Example user input file for ASKAP processing.
   # Define variables here that will control the processing.
   # Do not put spaces either side of the equals signs!
   # control flags